 Rinse mouth with water.
 Immediately after ingestion: give small amount of water to drink.
-Do not induce vomiting.
-Do not give activated charcoal.
-Do not give chemical antidote.
 Immediately consult a doctor/medical service.
+Do not wait for symptoms to occur to consult Poison Center.

 4.2.
 Most important symptoms and effects, both acute and delayed